 (10:22) You can eliminate graft-versus-host disease by eliminating specific immune cells from the graft, but that reduces the graft-versus-leukemia effect.

 (17:41) Acute GVHD occurs early after transplant in about 70% of patients.
 It is severe in 10-15% of patients.
 Risk factors for developing acute GVHD include a mismatch between a donor and the recipient, older donor and/or older recipient, and the use of peripheral blood stem cells from the donor, instead of bone marrow or cord blood.

 (20:16) Acute GVHD typically attacks the skin, GI tract, and liver.

 (21:13) Chronic GVHD appears later after transplant and affects 30-70% of patients.
 The most frequent targets of chronic GVHD are the skin, eyes and mouth, but it can affect many other organs as well.

 (30:26) Treatment for chronic GVHD should start early.
 It may involve topical treatments for a single organ, or systemic treatment with steroids if the disease is affecting many organs or if the topical treatment, alone, does not work.

-(33:53): Effective treatment of chronic GVHD require a team approach involving healthcare providers with sub-specialize in different areas of medicine, as well as diverse supportive staff of nutritionists, physical and occupational therapists, nutritionists and psychosocial support.
+(33:53): Effective treatment of chronic GVHD require a team approach involving healthcare providers with sub-specialize in different areas of medicine, as well as diverse supportive staff of nutritionists, physical and occupational therapists, and psychosocial support.